 Sawyer Squeeze Water Filter (85 grams/3 oz)

-Most multi-day backpackers are great about packing out food-related trash, but all it takes are a careless few to cheapen the experience for everyone.
+Most hikers are great about packing out food-related trash, but all it takes are a careless few to cheapen the experience for everyone.

 Store your wrappers and food waste in an odor-proof bag and dispose of them properly when you get the chance.
 Pack out what you pack in and don’t litter.
 Help keep trails untainted and clean for the rest of the world to enjoy.